EPW American Wrestling

 During introductions for this match, we notice that one competitor had provided a list of nicknames to the ring announcer that seemed to go on for a very long duration of time.

-This is a match show casing some of the talent that we can expect to compete for the King of the Kingdom title in the future, The Match featured Charles Kelsey leading an early onslaught but being stopped in his tracks by the heroes who use a series of quick tags to hit the much larger Kelsey, however Kelsey avoided the early barrage of offence and soon took control of the match for his side.
-Targeting the ribs of the Rowley after a series of tags and controlled offence.
+This is a match showcasing some of the talents that we can expect to compete for the King of the Kingdom title in the future, The Match featured Charles Kelsey leading an early onslaught but being stopped in his tracks by the heroes who use a series of quick tags to hit the much larger Kelsey, however, Kelsey avoided the early barrage of offense and soon took control of the match for his side.
+Targeting the ribs of the Rowley after a series of tags and controlled offense.

-Kelsey also hits a well performed delayed vertical suplex on Rowley again punishing the ribs of Rowley.
-As the match goes on the Heroes start to mount a comeback when Keane goes up to the promise land trying to high a high risk maneuver only to be caught in mid-air by Rowley with one of the most impressive AA Spinebuster, to then slowly get to Damo Scorpio for the hot tag, who then starts to clean the ring of the Villains.
+Kelsey also hits a well-performed delayed vertical suplex on Rowley again punishing the ribs of Rowley.
+As the match goes on the Heroes start to mount a comeback when Keane goes up to the promised land trying to high a high-risk maneuver only to be caught in mid-air by Rowley with one of the most impressive AA Spinebuster, to then slowly get to Damo Scorpio for the hot tag, who then starts to clean the ring of the Villains.

 The end of the match arrived, when a very lucky Cobain comes in and catches Damo Scorpio with a Sister Abigail for the finish.